DominikM198/ProbRoadClass-DeepLearning/README.md

 #### Run script
 - Run file script_postprocessing_segmentation.py
 - The output will be saved in the folder "02_postprocessing_segmentation/output" and will have an ESRI Shapefile per processed Siegfried sheet containing the road geometries.
-These files will be named like {sheet_number}_roads.shp.
+These files will be named like {sheet_number}_road_geoms.shp.
-- The intermediate results will be saved in the folder "02_postprocessing_segmentation/temp".
-For each Siegfried sheet there will be a GeoTiff with contains:
-  - The used mask which is default everywhere true (name: {sheet_number}_mask.tif)
-  - The stiched map from the segmentation predition tiles (name: {sheet_number}_segmentation.tif)
-  - The output of the morphological operations (name: {sheet_number}_morphological_operations.tif)
-  - The output of the skeletonization (name: {sheet_number}_skeleton.tif)

 ## 3. 01_CNN